mcjurij/mfm/Software_en.md

 ### Incidents

 When the Pico W evaluates the time stamps from the ATmega, it can happen that abnormalities are detected.
 This then leads to an incident.
-Whether there is an incident is checked from here: https://github.com/mcjurij/mfm/blob/bba71c24176cf02726d72ed47665e61a6f7a76e6/embedded/Pico_W/mfm/freq.c#L476
+Whether there is an incident is checked in the source code from here on: https://github.com/mcjurij/mfm/blob/bba71c24176cf02726d72ed47665e61a6f7a76e6/embedded/Pico_W/mfm/freq.c#L476

 There can be multiple incidents caused by one measurement.
-The main reason for the incident mechanism is that I want to be able to detect if one of the two counters provides poorer measurements over time, due to aging processes, or for whatever reason.
+The main reason for the incident mechanism is that I want to be able to detect if a Counter delivers poorer measurements over time, due to aging processes, or for whatever reason.

 #### ERROR: measurement failed